 Jewish women’s organizational skills enabled them to play critical coordinating roles for the movement.
-Roberta Galler (b.
-1936) was a founder and first executive secretary of Chicago Friends of SNCC.
+Roberta Galler (1936 - 2014) was a founder and first executive secretary of Chicago Friends of SNCC.
 After doing fund-raising, organizing, and press outreach in Chicago for several years, SNCC’s Lawrence Guyot asked Galler to come to Mississippi in the fall of 1964 to open the first statewide office of the Mississippi Freedom Democratic Party (MFDP).
 She arrived after the failure to seat the MFDP delegation (which contended it was more representative of Mississippi’s Democratic citizens than the all-white delegation) at the Atlantic City Democratic National Convention.
 Galler worked around the clock with colleagues to lay the groundwork for MFDP’s Congressional Challenge, which would attempt to oppose the seating of the all-white Mississippi delegation.
 Galler worked on a variety of projects in the South until 1968.

 Jewish women professionals also contributed their skills to the southern movement.
 Law clerk Elizabeth Holtzman (a future member of the United States House of Representatives) was involved in the defense of the “Albany Nine,” a group of activists from Albany, Georgia, indicted by the federal government in 1963.
 Among those indicted was Joni Rabinowitz, another Jewish woman activist and the daughter of radical lawyer Victor Rabinowitz.